 The informant method required students to study 10 hours a day six days a week for 12-18 weeks.
 By the end of such an intense experience, excellent languages skills were developed.

-After WWII, there was a shift among many linguist towards a structural function of language combined with behavioral approaches to learning.
+After WWII, there was a shift among many linguists towards a structural function of language combined with behavioral approaches to learning.
 There was also a focus on aural training with support in developing pronunciation skills.
 Later did the student learn about speaking, reading, and writing.
 This way of teaching language became know as the Aural-Oral Approach.

 Audiolingualism came out of the background of the intense language experience of the informant method and the structural/behavioral emphasis of the Aural-Oral Approach.
 This method, with its focus on “drill, drill, drill”, was used in ESL teaching at universities throughout America at one point and is stilled used in many parts of the world today.